shivamyadav37/Tool-X/README.md

 **Any of These Tools are not written by me**

+**All the Tools Used are opensourced on Github so you can also Download them from owner's respective repositories**

 Tool-X is a program installer for Kali Linux tools.
 Tool-X was developed for Termux and other android terminals.
 Using Tool-X, you can install hacking tools in Termux and other Linux based distributions.
 Now Tool-X is available for Ubuntu, Debian etc.